 Data is also collected on several different housing transaction types, including rental, sales, lending, and homeowners insurance, as well as complaints related to advertising, harassment, homeowners and condo associations, zoning, and homeless shelters.
-While the data reported here represents the number of complaints filed in the United States as a whole, this is only a
+While the data reported here represents the number of complaints filed in the United States as a whole, this is only a small fraction of the incidence of discrimination that actually occurs in the housing market.
+It is estimated that 4 million acts of housing discrimination occur per year in the rental market alone.
+The numbers reported here are much smaller because housing discrimination often goes undetected and unreported.
+It is common for victims of discrimination not to report discrimination because it goes undetected and is difficult to identify even if the suspicion is there.
+Victims of housing discrimination also often think nothing can or will be done about the discrimination they experience, or they fear retaliation from their landlord or housing provider.

-97 Private fair housing agencies report their data based on the calendar year, while DOJ and HUD data is reported based on the federal fiscal year (October-September).
+Private fair housing agencies report their data based on the calendar year, while DOJ and HUD data is reported based on the federal fiscal year (October-September).